liyanchang/yubikey-setup/README.md

 1. Go to your [Dropbox Security Settings](https://www.dropbox.com/account/#security)
 2. Under `Security keys`, click `Add`
 3. Follow the on-screen instructions.
-You'll probably be prompted for your password and touch the yubikey to complete registration.
+You'll probably be prompted for your password and touch the YubiKey to complete registration.

 Yubico has a [video and more detailed instructions](https://www.yubico.com/why-yubico/for-individuals/dropbox-for-individuals/)